EmptyDust/Java-2024-fengling-OnlineJudge/README.md

 ## 📄 License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the Mozilla Public License Version 2.0 - see the LICENSE file for details.

 ## 📞 Contact